clearlinux/clear-linux-documentation/source/guides/stacks/dlrs.rst

-To compile AIXPRT for DLRS, you will have to get the community edition of AIXPRT and update the `compile_AIXPRT_source.sh` file.AIXPRT utilizes build configuration files, so to build AIXPRT on the image, copy, the build files from the base image, this can be done by adding these commands to the end of the stacks-tensorflow-mkl dockerfile:
+To compile AIXPRT for DLRS, you will have to get the community edition of AIXPRT and update the `compile_AIXPRT_source.sh` file.AIXPRT utilizes build configuration files, so to build AIXPRT on the image, copy, the build files from the base image, this can be done by adding these commands to the end of the stacks-dlrs-mkl dockerfile:

    .. code-block:: console